kashif-se/airflow-google-chat-integration/README.md

 - Access the Airflow Web UI.
 - Navigate to the Connections Page.
 - Add a New Connection.
-- In the host section, paste the webhook URL (excluding the key), and add the key to the password box.
+- In the host section, paste the webhook URL.

 `For the purpose of this tutorial, a connection named 'gchat_webhook' has already been added.`